Liga Leumit: Television

 Since the 2010–11 season, one match is broadcast live on Sport +5 LIVE channel on Friday or Saturday afternoons.
-The rest have no TV coverage.

 History

 Liga Leumit came into existence at the start of the 1955–56 season, replacing Liga Alef as the top division in Israeli football.
 However, it was usurped as the top flight in the 1999–2000 season, when it was replaced by the Premier League.
 Since then it has operated as the second tier in the Israeli football league system.

 Current Liga Leumit clubs

-The following clubs are participating in the 2022–23 season:
+The following clubs are participating in the 2025–26 season: